 - Pre-action stage.
 The insurer will require detailed information regarding the situation.

 - Negotiations.
 The ideal scenario would be to settle the dispute outside of the court.
 This approach is less costly and saves time.

 - Litigation.
 If the alternative dispute resolution approach fails, your case will be dealt with in a court of law.

 The nature of certain professions such as nursing increases one's chances of making a mistake.
 Depending on the extent of damage resulting from the unintentional error, the client can present a claim against the worker.
-To cater for the subsequent legal charges, compensation, and time spent, an indemnity insurance is necessary for nurses.
+To cater for the subsequent legal charges, compensation, and time spent, nurse indemnity insurance is necessary for nurses.